percona/portal-doc/docs/advisors/checks/postgresql-high-number-of-indexes-check.md

 ```
 SELECT current_database() AS datname, relname, count(*) AS idxcount FROM pg_stat_user_indexes GROUP BY 1,2 ORDER BY 3 DESC
 ```
 Relations with a high number of indexes may or not be needed.
-Therefore, it is advisable to check if the indexes are being used or not.
-Having unnecessary indexes can result in unwanted performance issues and overhead due to the maintenance of the index.
+Therefore, it is advisable to check if the indexes are in use.
+Having unnecessary indexes can result in unwanted performance issues and overhead due to the index maintenance.